Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 3. **Role-Based Access Control (RBAC):** Access SHOULD be granted based on role-based access control (RBAC).

+4. **Avoid Local Identifies:** Local user identities SHOULD not be used.
+Instead, use a centralized identity provider (IdP).

-4. **Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the relevant *IT security function*.
+5. **Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the relevant *IT security function*.

-5. **Periodic Scanning for Exposed Secrets:** Code repositories SHOULD be periodically scanned for exposed secrets (e.g., X.509 private keys or API keys).
+6. **Periodic Scanning for Exposed Secrets:** Code repositories SHOULD be periodically scanned for exposed secrets (e.g., X.509 private keys or API keys).

 [^1]: Development systems would be normally not assessed as *risk class [HIGH]* and secrets protecting these systems usually not applicable to respective requirements.